-My favorite thing about Jeeping is that it can be a wholesome family activity that exposes people to all the natural wonders and earth’s beauty.
-We live in an amazing region of the country; Jeeps help us explore without fear of getting stranded.
+“My favorite thing about Jeeping is that it can be a wholesome family activity that exposes people to all the natural wonders and earth’s beauty.
+We live in an amazing region of the country; Jeeps help us explore without fear of getting stranded.”

 Vinny was born and raised in Salt Lake City, Utah.
-He works hard long hours to maintain organization and outstanding quality among TeraFlex’s marketing and promotional efforts.
+He works long hard hours to maintain organization and outstanding quality among TeraFlex’s marketing and promotional efforts.
 Vinny’s journey into the Jeep life began in 1990 with a trip to Blanding, UT to visit extended family.
 Uncle Ed owned an old CJ-7, and his walls displayed photos of him in Moab, defying gravity as he drove straight up some rock formations.
-Soon Vinny was riding shotgun in that CJ-7, topless and doorless.
+Soon Vinny was riding shotgun in that CJ-7 – topless and doorless.
 It was love at first ride.
-Big dreams were born and came to pass years later.
+Big dreams were born that would come to pass years later.

-I really enjoy the freedom that Jeeping gives me.
+”I really enjoy the freedom that Jeeping gives me.
 I am able to find some of the most remote roads and trails and escape for hours.
-Over the years my driving style has transitioned into that of a quiet and solitary explorer.
+Over the years, my driving style has transitioned into that of a quiet and solitary explorer.
 The days of proving my ego and abilities have passed and have been replaced by the enjoyment of truly finding the road less traveled.
-The dependable TeraFlex components give me the peace of mind to know that I will make it out and back.
+The dependable TeraFlex components give me the peace of mind to know that I will make it out and back!”

-My favorite thing about Jeeping is spending time with family and friends.
+”My favorite thing about Jeeping is spending time with family and friends.
 I have especially loved watching my wife develop into a confident driver and I look forward to my children learning how to drive and overcome obstacles.
-My second favorite thing is building them … even more than I love driving them.
+My second favorite thing is building them – even more than I love driving them.
 I love the challenge of coming up with an idea and making it.
-Even the ideas that don’t work out have been good learning experiences.
+Even the ideas that don’t work out have been good learning experiences.”

 Research & Development/ Prototype & Testing Technician

-Adam first entered the off-road life in 2001 when he bought his first 4x4, a Chevy truck.
+Adam first entered the off-road life in 2001 when he bought his first 4x4: a Chevy truck.
 He eventually grew tired of the truck’s limitations and purchased a 1999 Jeep Cherokee in 2008 with his brother.
-They slowly built it up until it handled quite well on and off-road, but it had become more expensive than it was worth.
+They slowly built it up until it handled quite well on- and off-road, but it had become more expensive than it was worth.
 In 2013, Adam began driving the “Green Gecko” 2-door JK Wrangler.

-I love seeing new places that are hard to get to and seen by few.
+”I love seeing new places that are hard to get to and seen by few.
 Jeeps are a fun way to get down the road less traveled.
 As a child, my dad and grandfather helped me see how much beauty there is in the world that few people take the opportunity to appreciate.
 Unfortunately, in those days it involved a lot more hiking than I prefer.
-Having a Jeep gives me more excuse to go camping and get outdoors than I would take the time for otherwise.
+Having a Jeep gives me more excuse to go camping and get outdoors than I would take the time for otherwise.”

 Customer Service Representative

-I like Jeeping because it gets me away from it all.
-My favorite place to go is The Needles District in Canyonlands National Park.
+”I like Jeeping because it gets me away from it all.
+My favorite place to go is The Needles District in Canyonlands National Park.”

 Dearler Account & Customer Service Representative

-I enjoy the places Jeeping can take me on the top of the mountains, and the quality time spent with friends and family as we ride along the dusty trails.
-I also enjoy the adrenaline rush that off-roading and rock crawling can provide.
+“I enjoy the places Jeeping can take me on the top of the mountains, and the quality time spent with friends and family as we ride along the dusty trails.
+I also enjoy the adrenaline rush that off-roading and rock crawling can provide.”

 Axle Department Manager, specialized in MIG welding

-My favorite thing about Jeeping is the ability to modify the Wrangler to each individual.
+“My favorite thing about Jeeping is the ability to modify the Wrangler to each individual.
 There are so many ways to build a Wrangler to fit anyone’s lifestyle and let’s face it, who doesn’t love a convertible?
 Over the past few years, my Jeep has been my daily driver and was used for everything including wheeling, camping, hunting, trips to the grocery store and even the mall.
-Now that I bought a truck for my new daily driver, I have big modification plans and the Jeep will be used mostly for wheeling and camping.
+Now that I bought a truck for my new daily driver, I have big modification plans and the Jeep will be used mostly for wheeling and camping.”

 Quality Control Manager

-My favorite thing about Jeeping comes right after completing a huge obstacle; in that moment I realize that, much like a Jeep on the trail, I am capable of doing pretty amazing things with my life.
+”My favorite thing about Jeeping comes right after completing a huge obstacle; at that moment I realize that, much like a Jeep on the trail, I am capable of doing pretty amazing things with my life.
 I only need to push past my fears to recognize my true potential.

-Being a Jeep owner has enabled my family to better connect with nature.
+”Being a Jeep owner has enabled my family to better connect with nature.
 We’ve traveled the outdoors, over rocks and through rivers, to see some of the most beautiful views this planet has to offer.
-What’s more, we’ve been able to share this lifestyle with friends and family and create experiences together that we’ll never forget.
+What’s more, we’ve been able to share this lifestyle with friends and family and create experiences together that we’ll never forget. ”